openshift/openshift-pep/openshift-pep-001.md

 ---------
 The admin console should be as simple as possible to maintain and build to provide the maximum return on development investment.
 Only a small fraction of the user base will access it (admins) and it should be focused on functional simplicity and retrieval of info.
 Admins with a minimal amount of Rails and Mongo experience should be able to extend it to retrieve or alter the display.
 By limiting the technologies we employ in the design of the console, we can ensure that the widest possible audience can modify it.
 There should be minimal interdependency between the broker and the admin console - limited to only core models - so that it can be easily deployed and launched and to reduce the maintenance impact.
 The admin console is designed as read-only for the foreseeable future to avoid the significant investment and security considerations involved in duplicating admin level operations in a CLI and a UI.

 * The CLI is decoupled and independent of the admin console.
-They will rely on code reuse to avoid development costs.
+They will rely on code reuse to reduce development costs.